w3b3d3v/youtube-analytics/README.md

 4. On the [Credentials](https://console.developers.google.com/apis/credentials) page, click the Create credentials button and select Oatuh client ID.

-5. Select the application type Other, enter the name, and click the Create button.
+5. Select the application type Desktop, enter the name, and click the Create button.

 6. Download the JSON (button right of the client ID)